ibexa/documentation-developer/docs/personalization/enable_personalization.md

 The Personalization server is automatically kept in sync with the content in [[= product_name =]].

-Every time an editor creates, updates or deletes content in the Back Office, a notification is sent to https://admin.perso.ibexa.co/.
+Every time an editor creates, updates or deletes content in the back office, a notification is sent to https://admin.perso.ibexa.co/.
 The personalization service also notifies other components of the Personalization server and it eventually fetches the affected content and updates it internally.

 ![Subsequent content exports](incremental_content_export.png)